ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

 In the above function, a new RPC server is created with the `PublicService`.
-It implements all the RPCs supported by the virtual machine.
+It implements all the RPCs supported by the Virtual Machine.
 It has access to a VM instance in its structure, that is passed while creating it (see the above function).

 ```go
 type PublicService struct {